tlswg/tls13-spec/draft-ietf-tls-tls13.md

   message is always fatal.

 unsupported_extension
-: sent by clients that receive an extended server hello containing an extension that they did not put in the corresponding client hello.
+: Sent by clients that receive an extended server hello containing an extension that they did not put in the corresponding client hello.
 This message is always fatal.
 {:br }